 My son posted an article written by a young woman who was chastised by an older woman for wearing holy jeans in church.
 She was accused of being disrespectful to God.
 I am reminded of the charge Jesus made against the Pharisees about being whitewashed tombs.
 They looked good and clean on the outside, but they were empty on the inside.

-Jesus was pretty clear when he commended that we should stop judging by appearances.
+Jesus was pretty clear when he told us that we should stop judging by appearances.
 How did this elderly woman know that the young church attendee was disrespecting God?
 God judges the heart, and God alone.
 He weighs our motives.
 The people who look good to us, may be anything but good, and the opposite is certainly true as well.

 It’s no wonder that millennials are leaving the church in big numbers.
 If this older woman represents what is important to the average churchgoer today, the Pharisees are still leading the way in religious circles.